munificent/magpie/doc/site/markdown/hacking-on-magpie.md

 The code for the interpreter is split out into six namespaces:

+* `com.stuffwithstuff.magpie`: Classes that define the visible programmatic interface to the language.
+If you host Magpie within your own app, you'll talk to Magpie through here.
-* `com.stuffwithstuff.magpie`: Top-level stuff for the application: `main()`, the REPL, file-loading, etc.
+* `com.stuffwithstuff.magpie.app`: Stuff for the standalone application: `main()`, the REPL, file-loading, etc.
 * `com.stuffwithstuff.magpie.ast`: Classes for the parsed syntax tree.
 The code here defines the data structures that hold Magpie code.
 * `com.stuffwithstuff.magpie.interpreter`: The interpreter.
 The heart of Magpie is here.
-* `com.stuffwithstuff.magpie.interpreter.builtins`: Built-ins.
-Methods in Magpie that are implemented in Java live here.
+* `com.stuffwithstuff.magpie.intrinsics`: Built-in methods in Magpie that are implemented in Java live here.
 * `com.stuffwithstuff.parser`: The lexer and parser.
 This takes in a string of code and spits out AST.
 * `com.stuffwithstuff.util`: Other random utility stuff.